-Coed dorms Х
+Х Coed dorms

 Men's dorms

 Women's dorms

 Apartments for married students

-Apartments for single students Х
+Х Apartments for single students

-Special housing for disabled students Х
+Х Special housing for disabled

 Special housing for international students

 Fraternity/sorority housing

 Cooperative housing

 Theme housing

 Wellness housing

-Other housing options (specify): Х
+Х Other housing options

+Apartment- style housing is available for groups of single stu

+A and amin interest bouring for now freehouse appelled in I lai

 Apartment- style housing is available for groups of single students who are 20 years old or older.
 Academic interest housing for new freshman enrolled in University's Honors College.
-Gender Inclusive housing is available by application.
+Gender Inclusive housing is available by application

-CDS-F Page 20
+CDS-F Page 18

-Other:

 G. ANNUAL EXPENSES

-G0 Please provide the URL of your institution' 's net price calculator:
+G0 Please provide the URL of your institution's net price calculator: https://wpconnect.wpunj.edu/students/finaid/net_price_calculator/npcalc.htm x Check here if your institution's 2022-2023 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2022-2023 academic year costs of attendance will be available: July, 2022

-Provide 2021-2022 academic year costs of institution. f attendance for the follo wing categories that are applicable to your
+Provide 2022-2023 academic year costs of attendance for the following categories that are applicable to your institution.

-х Check here if your institution's 2021-2022 provide an approximate date (i.e., month/attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2021- 2022 academic year.
-(30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplyin credit hour cost by number of credits).
-A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
-Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
-Do not include optional fees (e.g., parking, laboratory use). ual tuition by multiplying June; usually r-one-four plan. n meal plan.
+G1 Undergraduate full-time tuition, required fees, room and board

+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2022-2023 academic year.
+(30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

+- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - · Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).

-G1 First-Year Undergraduates 1
+G1 First-Year Undergraduates

-GI PRIVATE INSTITUTIONS riist-tear Undergraduates -
+PRIVATE INSTITUTIONS

--

-Tuition: -
+Tuition:

-PUBLIC INSTITUTIONS Total and additional additional and additional additional additional additional and additional -
+PUBLIC INSTITUTIONS

-Tuition: In-district -
+Tuition: In-district

 Tuition: In-state (out-of-district):

-Tuition: Out-of-state: -
+Tuition: Out-of-state:

 Tuition: Non-resident alien

-FOR ALL INSTITUTIONS 1 T -
+FOR ALL INSTITUTIONS

 Required Fees

 Room and Board (on-campus):

 Room Only (on-campus):

 Board Only (on-campus meal plan):

-Comprehensive tuition and room an separate tuition and room and boar · · · · · · · · · · · · · · · · · · · ge cannot provide

-CDS-G Page 21

-Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition.
+Comprehensive tuition and room and board fee (if your provide separate tuition and room and board fees): college cannot Other: Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition.
 Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
-G4 Do tuition and fees vary by undergraduate instructional program?
+I G4 Do tuition and fees vary by undergraduate instructional program?
 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?